How Power Equipment brought structure and clear approvals to cross-team processes

 How has the software impacted collaboration and communication within your organization?

-Massively.
-In New Zealand, it wasn’t such a big issue, but in Australia, it really was.
-Now they’re working together, stepping out what each person does, and making sure the process works across teams.
+Now we’re all working together, stepping out what each person does, and making sure the process works across teams.

 How has the software improved efficiency or productivity in your processes?
 Have you been able to identify any bottlenecks or areas for improvement that were previously overlooked?